 Of the 1,000,000 shares of common stock, no par value ("Common Stock") offered, 750,000 shares are being sold by Digital Power Corporation ("Digital Power" or the "Company") and 250,000 shares are being sold by certain selling stockholders of the Company (the "Selling Stockholders").
 In addition, the Company is selling 500,000 redeemable common stock purchase warrants ("Warrants") entitling the holders thereof to purchase during a three-year period from the date of this Prospectus ("Exercise Period") one share of Common Stock at an exercise price of \$5.00 per share, subject to adjustment.
 See "Principal and Selling Stockholders and Warrantholders."
-The Company will not receive any proceeds from the sale of shares by the Selling Stockholders or from the sale of Warrants by certain warrantholders.
+The Company will not receive any proceeds from the sale of shares by the Selling Stockholders.
 Under certain conditions, the Company shall have the right upon 30 days notice to call each Warrant for redemption at \$.125 per Warrant.
 See "Description of Securities."
 Further, the Company is registering 500,000 shares of Common Stock that will be issued upon the exercise of the Warrants.
 See "Management," "Certain Transactions," and "Description Of Securities."
-Prior to this offering, there has been no public market for the Common Stock or Warrants of the Company.
-It is currently estimated that the initial public offering price per share of Common Stock will be \$4.00, and that the initial public offering price per Warrant will be \$.125.
-See "Underwriting" for the factors to be considered in determining the initial public offering price.
+Prior to this offering, there has been no public market for the Common Stock and Warrants have been approved for quotation on The Nasdaq SmallCap Market under the symbols DPWR and DPWRW, respectively.